 Guided Fly Fishing River Tay for Salmon: Wading or Boat fishing

-To begin with, our fishing guides, and, or SGAIC spey casting instructors will work to enhance your day.
-Moreover, they can help you learn to Spey cast, or make improvements to your existing skills.
+To begin with, our fishing guides, and, or SGAIC spey casting instructors are focused on making your day memorable.
+In addition, they can help you learn to Spey cast, or make improvements to your existing skills.

 In addition, we provide quality fishing tackle.
 We have double hand Spey rods by Sage, Scott Mackenzie, Orvis and Vision.
 These rods, are carefully matched with a selection of Rio fly lines

 Conveniently, to save you luggage space, we will provide Orvis breathable waders, and boots with tungsten studs.
-In fact, we hold all sizes for men and women.
-This takes away the worry of sterilising boots and waders.
-In fact sterilising equipment, is a mandatory requirement when using overseas gear in our rivers.
+In fact, we hold all sizes for men, women and kids.
+This takes away the stress of transporting heavy gear, It also removes the hassle of sterilising boots and waders, a mandatory requirement when using overseas gear in our rivers.

 Finally, transport to and from your accommodation to the river can be arranged.
 Also we can provide delicious riverside lunches.

 History of the River Tay – one of the world’s best salmon rivers